natpac/ecol_erosion_extinction_risk_sharks/README.md

 XXADD description of folder and analysisXX

-Boosted_Regression_Tree_Analysis is the folder for the Boosted Regression Tree Analysis.
+Boosted_Regression_Tree_Analysis is the folder for the Boosted Regression Tree analysis.
 It contains:
 - Source code contains with Libraries and User-defined functions
-- Data (RLI and covariates)
+- Data (Red List Index ([RLI] and covariates)
 - Analysis script

-General_data is the folder with the species names, IUCN categories and covariates.

-Red List Index and Sankey plot is the folder for the Red List Index over time Analysis.
+Functional_richness_analysis is the folder for the Simulations of the loss of functional diversity analysis.
 It contains:
+- a script to perform the functional richness analysis
+- two functions

+General_data is the folder with species names, IUCN categories and covariates.

+Global_Chondrichthyan_Catch_and_Effort is the folder for the catch reconstructions and fishing effort analysis.
+It conatins:
+- a script to perform the analysis
+- a stan model
+- two dataset of global catch and effort

+Red_List_Index_and_Sankey_plot is the folder for the Red List Index (RLI) over time analysis.
+It contains:
-- a script to calculate the Red List Index (as well as bootstrapped uncertainty) and do a Sankey plot
+- a script to calculate the RLI (as well as bootstrapped uncertainty) and do a Sankey plot
+- RLI values